parisba/heyparis/content/posts/ai-data-centres-tasmania/index.md

 ## Ireland already ran this experiment

-For a preview of letting the data centres in first and sorting the grid out later, we can look at Ireland, where they now eat [22% of all metered electricity, up from 5% in 2015](https://www.cso.ie/en/releasesandpublications/ep/p-dcmec/datacentresmeteredelectricityconsumption2024/keyfindings), and are headed for 30% by 2030.
+For a preview of letting the data centres in first and sorting the grid out later, we can look at Ireland, where they now eat [22% of all metered electricity, up from 5% in 2015](https://www.cso.ie/en/releasesandpublications/ep/p-dcmec/datacentresmeteredelectricityconsumption2024/keyfindings), and are [forecast to hit 30 per cent within five years](https://www.irishtimes.com/environment/2026/04/02/data-centres-blackout-worries-trigger-new-electricity-protocols/).
 The grid operator has warned plainly about [blackout risk](https://www.irishtimes.com/environment/2026/04/02/data-centres-blackout-worries-trigger-new-electricity-protocols/), and the regulator was eventually forced to put [strict conditions](https://www.cru.ie/about-us/news/the-cru-publishes-its-decision-on-new-electricity-connection-policy-for-data-centres/) on new connections: bring your own generation, match your demand with renewables, and prove you won't destabilise the local grid.

 The United States is going the same way.
-Data centres drove [40% of the cost of PJM's most recent capacity auction](https://www.utilitydive.com/news/data-centers-pjm-capacity-auction/808951/), and communities there have blocked or stalled [around $64 billion](https://virginiamercury.com/2025/05/21/report-highlights-community-pushback-stalling-64-billion-in-data-center-development-nationwide/) of projects over the same fights.
+Data centres drove [40% of the cost of PJM's most recent capacity auction](https://www.utilitydive.com/news/data-centers-pjm-capacity-auction/808951/), and communities there have blocked or delayed [around $64 billion](https://virginiamercury.com/2025/05/21/report-highlights-community-pushback-stalling-64-billion-in-data-center-development-nationwide/) of projects over the same fights.
 Greenpeace has called for an outright [moratorium on new AI facilities](https://tasgreensmps.org/media-releases/firmus-ai-factories-look-set-to-become-states-largest-power-consumer/).

 Everywhere this runs at scale, the rules show up after the strain, the blackout warnings and the price rises, not before.
 We've got the rare luxury of seeing it coming, and we're lining up to make the same mistake anyway.
 There might be time to stop this, though.
 Perhaps?